Linear seesaw in $A^\prime_5$ modular symmetry with Leptogenesis: Comment on non-unitarity of leptonic mixing matrix

 \section{Comment on non-unitarity of leptonic mixing matrix}

 Here, we present a brief discussion on the non-unitarity of neutrino mixing matrix $U'_{\rm PMNS}$ in the context of the present model.
-Due to the mixing between the light and heavy fermions, there will be small deviation from unitarity of the leptonic mixing matrix, which can be expressed as follows \cite{Forero:2011pc}
+Due to the mixing between the light and heavy fermions, there will be small deviation from unitarity of the leptonic mixing matrix, which can be expressed as following \cite{Forero:2011pc}

-Here, $U_{\rm PMNS}$ denotes the PMNS mixing matrix that diagonalises the light neutrino mass matrix and $F$ represents the mixing of active light neutrinos with the heavy one, which is approximated as $F\equiv (M^{T}_{NS})^{-1} M_D \approx \frac{g_D v}{\alpha_{RS} v_\zeta}$, and is a hermitian matrix.
-The non-unitarity parameters are constrained through various electroweak precision measurements \cite{Antusch:2014woa,Blennow:2016jkn,Fernandez-Martinez:2016lgt}, such as the mass of $W$ boson ($M_W$), Weinberg mixing angle ($\theta_W$), ratios of various fermionic decays of $Z$ boson and its invisible decay, lepton flavour violations and the CKM unitarity bounds.
-In the context of the present model, we take into account the following approximated normalized order of masses for the Dirac, pseudo-Dirac and heavy fermions for generating the observed mass-squared differences as well as the sum of active neutrino masses of desired order as
+Here, $U_{\rm PMNS}$ denotes the leptonic mixing matrix that diagonalises the light neutrino mass matrix and $F$ represents the mixing of active neutrinos with the heavy fermions, approximated as $F\equiv (M^{T}_{NS})^{-1} M_D \approx \frac{g_D v}{\alpha_{RS} v_\zeta}$, and is a hermitian matrix.
+The local constraints on the non-unitarity parameters \cite{Antusch:2014woa,Blennow:2016jkn,Fernandez-Martinez:2016lgt}, are obtained through various experimental results on electroweak parameters, e.g., the mass of $W$ boson ($M_W$), the Weinberg mixing angle ($\theta_W$), several ratios of fermionic $Z$ boson decays as well as its invisible decay, bounds from CKM unitarity, and lepton flavor violations.
+In the context of the present model, we presume the following approximated normalized order for the Dirac, pseudo-Dirac and heavy fermion masses for correctly generating the observed solar and atmospheric mass-squared differences as well as the sum of active neutrino masses of desired order as